Hurlstone Agricultural High School (Hawkesbury) relocation

 A project is underway to move Hurlstone Agricultural High School (located in Glenfield) to a new location within Western Sydney University - Hawkesbury campus.
 The project will include:

-an academically selective and boarding agricultural high school for 1,500 students, with a focus on science, technology, engineering and mathematics (STEM)
+an academically selective and boarding agricultural high school for up to 1,500 students, with a focus on science, technology, engineering, mathematics and agriculture (STEM Ag)

 access to Western Sydney University agricultural and sporting facilities